-The CARES Act provides for a 120-day eviction moratorium for tenants living in some types of federally assisted rental housing.
-The moratorium applies to tenants living in housing that: 1) participates in a housing program under the Violence Against Women Act; 2) participates in the rural housing voucher program; 3) has a federally backed mortgage loan; or 4) has a federally backed multifamily mortgage loan.
+The CARES Act provides for a 120-day eviction moratorium for tenants living in most types of federally assisted rental housing and for tenants living in rental housing with a federally backed mortgage loan.
+The moratorium applies to tenants living in housing that: 1) participates in a housing program under the Violence Against Women Act, including Section 8, Public Housing and the Low Income Housing Tax Credit (LIHTC) program; 2) participates in the rural housing voucher program; 3) has a federally backed mortgage loan; or 4) has a federally backed multifamily mortgage loan.
 The moratorium applies to new eviction actions after March 27, 2020 for non-payment of rent.

 Currently, Ohio does not have a statewide moratorium for evictions.
 If you are facing eviction, legal aid may be able to help you.
 To apply for legal aid, please apply online or over the phone.

 A landlord is not allowed to change your locks or shut off your utilities to force you out.
 It doesn’t matter how far behind you are in your rent.
 It doesn't matter what kind of fight you’re having with your landlord.
 In Ohio, it is illegal for a landlord to change your locks or shut off your utilities as a way of forcing you to leave.
 It’s against the law for them to even threaten to do these things.
 Instead, if your landlord wants you out, they must follow the eviction timeline and process of the court.